-Located in the southwestern part of the city, the Barra Zone will be the major centre of the Games, featuring Rio Olympic Park as well as the Olympic Village and the International Broadcast Centre/Main Press Centre.
+Located in the southwestern part of the city, the Barra Zone will be the major centre of the Games, featuring Barra Olympic Park as well as the Athletes’ Village and the International Broadcast Centre/Main Press Centre.

-Built for the 2007 Pan American Games, it will host diving and synchronized swimming with a seating capacity for 5300 spectators.
-The facility was named in honour of Brazilian swimmer Lenk, who at Los Angeles 1932 became the first South American woman to compete at the Olympic Games.
+Built for the 2007 Pan American Games, it will host diving and synchronized swimming with a seating capacity for 6300 spectators.
+The facility was named in honour of Brazilian swimmer Lenk who became the first South American woman to ever compete at the Olympic Games at Los Angeles 1932.
+After Rio 2016, it will be integrated into the Olympic Training Centre.

 Olympic Aquatics Stadium